deankerr/cai-crawler/docs/civitai-entities.md

-# Civitai Entities
+# CivitAI Entities

-This document outlines the core entities in the Civitai API ecosystem, their relationships, and important attributes based on our observations from sample API responses.
+This document outlines the core entities in the CivitAI API ecosystem, their relationships, and important attributes based on our observations from sample API responses.

 ## Entity Overview

-The Civitai API revolves around several key entities that represent different aspects of AI image generation models and their usage.
+The CivitAI API revolves around several key entities that represent different aspects of AI image generation models and their usage.
 Below is a detailed description of each entity and how they relate to one another.

 ## 1. Model

-Models are the central entity in Civitai, representing the AI image generation models themselves (like Checkpoints, LORAa, etc.).
+Models are the central entity in CivitAI, representing the AI image generation models themselves (like Checkpoints, LORAa, etc.).

 ### Key Attributes
 - **id**: Unique identifier for the model